JackKelly/neuralnilm/README.md

 # neuralnilm
 Deep Neural Networks Applied to Energy Disaggregation

 **Please note that this code was never finished!
 It is incomplete!
 Please do not use unless you really, really know what you are doing!
-Please see my Neural NILM prototype code to see exactly what I implemented in my Neural NILM paper!**
+Please see my Neural NILM prototype code to see exactly what I implemented in my Neural NILM paper!
+You're best bet if you want to re-implement Neural NILM would probably be start from scratch using a modern framework like TensorFlow, and perhaps use nilmtk to help load the datasets.**

 This is a complete re-write of the
 [Neural NILM Prototype](https://github.com/JackKelly/neuralnilm_prototype).